bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 ```
 data/
     admins/ - one file per admin.
-The name of the file is `{admin-id}.txt` and the contents of the file are the name
+The name of the file is `{admin-id}.txt` and the contents of the file are:
-     of the admin and the notes separated by a newline.
+     line 1: admin-name, line 2+: optional notes.
     access/ - one file per access code.
 The name of the file is `{code}.txt` and the contents of the file are
-    line 1: backer-id, line 2: admin-id (who created it), line 3+: notes (can contain newlines).
+    line 1: backer-id, line 2: admin-name (who created it), line 3+: notes (can contain newlines).
     locations/ - one file per access code.
 The name of the file is `{code}.txt` and the contents of the file are
     the parcel-location.
 If the code is here, then the user has already successfully uploaded an image.
     parcels/ - one file per parcel.
 The name of the file is the `{parcel-location}.png` and the contents of the file are the parcel-image.